mohas95/mohas95.github.io/_pages/datasets.md

 layout: page
 title: datasets
 permalink: /datasets/
 description: Datasets that I have made available.
-Please take careful note of the lisences.
+Please take careful note of the lisences in place for each dataset.
 nav: false
 nav_order: 4
 display_categories: [Datasets]